Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Qubits qumodes with trapped ions

 As illustrated in Fig.~\ref{fig:QubitQumode}, we consider a trapped-ion setup that gives access to both qubits and qumodes as computational resources.
 We consider $N=8$ ions that, in principle, allow for access to $24$ qumodes.
+However, in practice, several collective motional modes will be reserved to mediate two-qubit gates.
 The qumodes are initialized to the $\ket{n=0}$ motional state by laser-cooling to the Doppler limit of about 1 mK, followed by resolved sideband cooling each mode $m$ to $\langle{n_m\rangle} < 0.01$ on a narrow transition with a linewidth less than the motional frequency \cite{resolvesideband}.
 The qubits on each ion can be initialized to the $\ket{\downarrow}$ state by optical pumping \cite{opticalpumping}.

 The gray arrows in Fig.~\ref{fig:QubitQumode} illustrate an exemplary radial mode.
 Since typical setups of current ion traps do not allow for direct interactions with the motional degrees of freedom of the chain, we need qubits to control the qumodes.
 Therefore, we reserve a certain number of control qubits, shown as blue circles in Fig.~\ref{fig:QubitQumode}.
 In principle, we only need a single control qubit.
 However, the performance of continuous variable gates can be improved with the help of multiple control qubits.
 For example, to perform the beam splitter operation, a continuous variable gate discussed in more detail below, the control qubits need to remain in the $\ket{\downarrow}$ state.
 The remaining qubits shown as green circles in Fig.~\ref{fig:QubitQumode} can be used as computational resources.
 Ideally, we set aside as few control qubits as possible, thus retaining as many computational qubits as possible.
 We explore this aspect in more detail below.
 Since all qubits share the collective motional degrees of freedom, we can realize hybrid gates that couple the computational qubits to the qumodes.